Knox County reports first COVID-19 case

-The Knox County Health Department is reporting the county's first case of COVID-19 on Monday.
+The Barbourville Police Department has implemented guidelines to protect all employees and the public including sanitizing the offices and vehicles at the end of every shift.

+"Our thoughts are with this employee during this time and pray for a speedy recovery," the release said.

-Knox County Health Department made the announcement in a Facebook post about 12:30 p.m. stating that its Epidemiology Rapid Response Team is collaborating with the Department for Public Health to track individuals who had close contact with this case and are at risk for infection.
+The Knox County Health Department made the announcement of the first case in a Facebook post about 12:30 p.m. stating that its Epidemiology Rapid Response Team is collaborating with the Department for Public Health to track individuals who had close contact with this case and are at risk for infection.
+The health department did not report age, gender or any identifying information about the case.
+It was later learned that the first case was a Barbourville Police Department officer.

-Those individuals will be instructed on proper quarantine measures and monitored to safeguard their own health and health of the public, according to the release from the Knox County Health Department.
+Those individuals who were in close contact will be instructed on proper quarantine measures and monitored to safeguard their own health and health of the public, according to the release from the Knox County Health Department.

 "Conducting contact investigation is a priority for KCHD," the release said.
 "The goal of a contact investigation is to successfully stop the transmission and prevent future cases of COVID-19.
 KCHD will conduct an in-depth investigation of all contacts to the patient.
 These individuals will be notified as soon as they have been identified.
 If you are not contacted by this office, then you are considered as having no more risk than the general public at this time."